-There is a reinforced elastic gathering to bring the boot in around the wrist, beneath the velcro strap.
+The velcro strap has been positioned to bring the boot in above the widening of wrist.
 This has been positioned underneath the dew claw so there's no contact at all, but they may be covered by the slightly wider fabric at the top.

 Hunny is very fussy about her dew claws and some other boots made them bleed and cut into her wrist.